 Traditionally, starting a small publishing business was a huge investment.
 Industrial printing presses weren't cheap, and finding editors, marketers, and distributors was no small feat.
-Thankfully, the digital age has made it possible to manage your publishing business easily and affordably.
+Thankfully, the digital age has made it possible to manage your book publishing business easily and affordably.

 Print on Demand for an Easier Way to Publish Books